kayla-himmel/solitaire/.github/pull_request_template.md

 ## Ticket
 [Link ticket here.]

+## Checklist
+[ ] I have manually tested the ACs for this ticket
+[ ] I have run the automated tests for the project and passed 100% of them [ ] I have updated any necessary documentation required for this ticket

 ## Screenshots (if applicable)
 Upload screenshots to show UI changes or what the visual output should be from this branch's feature.